-New research suggests that even short trailer trips can negatively impact your horse’s gut microbiota, the bacterial population in the hindgut that helps with proper digestion, immune function, and nutrient and energy production.
+New research suggests that even short trailer trips can negatively impact a horse’s gut microbiota, the bacterial population in the hindgut that helps with proper digestion, immune function, and nutrient and energy production.

-Researchers in one study sampled horse fecal microbiota and found a discernible decrease in the presence of Clostridiales after trailering (2).
-This species of bacteria appears to be more plentiful in healthy horses, suggesting that negative impact to the equine microbiome may be an additional problem with horse transportation.
+Researchers in one study sampled horse fecal microbiota and found a discernible decrease in the presence of Clostridiales after trailering.
+This particular species of bacteria appears to be more plentiful in healthy horses, suggesting that negative impact to the equine microbiome may be a problem associated with horse transportation.

 Additionally, withholding hay from horses during long-distance trips can lead to a higher incidence of gastric ulcer development.
-Another study that evaluated the effects of transport showed that horse transportation over 500 miles increased gastric squamous ulcer scores and led to severe ulceration in some horses (3).
+Another study that evaluated the effects of transport showed that horses transported over 500 miles had increased gastric squamous ulcer scores that led to severe ulceration in some horses.

 Should I Feed My Horse Before Trailering?

-Feeding hay during trailering comes with some risks, one being pneumonia, which can occur as a result of inhaling dust particles and not being able to eat in a natural head-down position.
-Horses also appear to have an increased risk of choke (esophageal obstruction) while eating hay during transport.
+Most horses will not need to be fed hay during transport.
+However, if the journey will take six hours or longer, it is recommended to provide hay in the trailer.
+Keep in mind that feeding hay during trailering does come with some risks, one being pneumonia, which can occur as a result of inhaling dust particles and not being able to eat in a natural head-down position.
+It’s also worth noting that some horses appear to have an increased risk of choke (esophageal obstruction) while eating hay during transport.

-Second, ensure the trailer has adequate ventilation to avoid added heat stress, and plan to stop and offer water every 4-6 hours (every 3-4 hours in hot weather).
+For longer trips, plan to stop and offer water to your horse every 4-6 hours (or every 3-4 hours in hot weather).
 Also offer hay during these stops, if possible.